|Vietnam||Tiếng Việt English|

 If you are a patient, the option of seeking a second and even third opinion should be kept in mind if your doctor only confines the discussion to a single modality of treatment, Dr Ang advises.

-you can have a comprehensive understanding of the treatment options
+so that you can have a comprehensive understanding of the treatment options available for you.”

 Multidisciplinary cancer care encourages collaboration within the team, often resulting in better patient care and outcomes.
 The treatment options available often evolves alongside advances in surgical techniques, discovery and development of new drugs, and medical equipment.